 The minutes are subject to approval of the Executive Committee at its next meeting.
 Once approved, they will be made available to all Society members.

-EXECUTIVE COMMITTEE: QUORUM, RESOLUTIONS, VOTING
+ARTICLE 19: EXECUTIVE COMMITTEE: QUORUM, RESOLUTIONS, VOTING

 The Quorum required for the transaction of business of the Executive Committee shall be the presence or participation of at least half of the total number of its members holding voting rights.
 The Executive Committee shall pass resolutions by a relative majority of the members holding voting rights present or participating.
 In the case of a tie the Chairperson of the meeting shall have, subject to available options, the casting vote.